kingsquare/communibase-connector-php/README.md

 ## Changelog

-* 2.2.0 Exceptions: gotta catch 'em all! (unreleased / BETA)
+* 2.2.0 Exceptions: gotta catch 'em all!

     We're building towards better exception handling and as such have moved all outside calls into a single method.
     This simplifies the logging and HOST-header modifications to a single location.
 This also prevents code duplication